Oregon State Police

 The Oregon State Police Collision Reconstruction Unit (CRU) is a specialized unit responsible for investigating fatal and critical injury collisions on Oregon’s highways.
 The team provides expertise in the documentation, investigation, and analysis of complex motor vehicle crashes and crime scenes.
 They receive specialized training in the use of advanced measuring techniques and small unmanned aircraft systems (sUAS) for on-scene investigations.
 The CRU team includes ACTAR accredited collision reconstructionists and technical collision investigators deployed across the state.

-The operator of the Audi (Jessica Ingoglia), who was not wearing a seatbelt, was declared deceased at the scene.
+The operator of the Honda (Brittan) was declared deceased at the scene.

-OSP was assisted by Oakridge Fire and EMS.
+OSP was assisted by the Polk County Sheriff's Office and ODOT.

 # # #